 Whenever you notice your child's discomfort around any person (child or adult alike because a child can abuse another), do not take it at face value, put your investigating abilities to work and find out exactly why.
-Also do not let an adult get away with an off-color remark about or around your child.
+Also, do not let an adult get away with an off-colour remark about or around your child.

-Whenever you notice your child with extras; extra sweets, extra cloths, extra cash and in fact anything beyond what you gave, find out the source and the reason behind the gift.
+Whenever you notice your child with extras; extra sweets, extra clothes, extra cash and in fact anything beyond what you gave, find out the source and the reason behind the gift.

 Know the terms you use for different parts of the body.
 It is okay to use buzzwords to name the private parts, but take note whenever your child adopts another name for her privates and get her to tell you where she picked it up from.